-LinkedIn now boasts over 500 million users with 2 new users signing up every second!
+LinkedIn now boasts over 766 million users with 55 job applications submitted every second!

-While often viewed as a network for job hunting and recruiting, LinkedIn is also the best social network to discover and connect with leads and clients.
+While often viewed as a network for job hunting and recruiting, LinkedIn is also an excellent social network to discover and connect with leads and clients.

-Getting more clients is the #1 struggle of start-up agencies.
-LinkedIn could be your solution to closing some client contracts.
+Since getting more clients is often the #1 challenge for startup agencies, LinkedIn could be your solution to closing new client contracts.

 15 Tips for Using LinkedIn to Grow Your Agency

 Start by nailing down exactly which services you want to sell.
 What unique, skills do you have to offer clients?